 Sep 21, 2012 2:00 PM by Mary Elizabeth Dallas

-The study was published online in the Journal of Allergy and Clinical Immunology.
+The study was published online Sept.
+21 in the journal Fertility and Sterility.

 Visit the U.S. National Institutes of Health to learn more about male infertility.